keamas/AzurePSScripts/RBAC/RB-ControlAzureADRBACRoles/Readme.md

 ### Future Versions
 * Outsource the mapping into a azure storage table
-* Outsource the "Global Variables" into Azure automation varibles
+* Outsource the "Global Variables" into Azure Automation varibles
 * Write logging intormation into Azure Log Analytics too (better for monitoring)